Hermann Wolf

-Hermann Wolf (27 December 1919 – 21 October 1996) was a Luftwaffe ace and recipient of the Knight's Cross of the Iron Cross during World War II.
+Hermann Wolf (27 December 1919 – 21 October 1996) was a flying ace in the Luftwaffe and recipient of the Knight's Cross of the Iron Cross during World War II.
 The Knight's Cross of the Iron Cross was awarded to recognise extreme battlefield bravery or successful military leadership.
 During his career he was credited with 57 aerial victories in 586 missions.